wolffsiemssen/json_risk/docs/fields.md

 ### Instruments
 Relevant for `callable_bond`
 ### Meaning
-If `true`, present value returns only the embedded option price.
+If `true`, the value method returns only the embedded option price.
 Defaults to false.

 ------------------------------------------------------------------------------
 ## first\_date `Date`